Associate Fellows

 Main areas of expertise: Comparative studies, public international law (armed conflicts, maritime, treaties), naval strategy, British-French relations.

-Julien Lalanne de Saint-Quentin has been an officer in the French Navy for 27 years.
-He commanded a number of warships and served in the French and British Ministries of Defence in strategy and policy roles.
+Julien Lalanne de Saint-Quentin was an officer in the Marine Nationale for 27 years.
+He commanded a number of warships and served in the French and British ministries of defence in strategy and policy roles.
 He was also Naval Attaché to the French Embassy in London.
 Julien also teaches defence at Sciences Po, Paris, and Franco-British relations at King’s College, London.
-He was educated at the Ecole Navale, Brest, and the Ecole de Guerre, Paris, and holds an LLM in public international law from University College London.
+He was educated at the Ecole Navale, Brest, and the Ecole de Guerre, Paris, and holds an LLM in Public International Law from University College London.

 Prof. Gareth Stansfield OBE